ReijoJaakkola/ATP-for-elementary-set-theory/README.md

 # ATP for elementary set theory
  Automated theorem prover for elementary set theory (ATPEST).

- The goal for ATPEST is to be able to prove statements of the form "For all x1,...,xn, A(x1,...,xn) holds" where A(x1,...,xn) is a quantifier-free first-order formula over the vocabulary {€}, where € denotes the membership relation for sets.
+ The goal for ATPEST is to be able to prove statements of the form A(x1,...,xn), where A(x1,...,xn) is a quantifier-free first-order formula over the vocabulary {€}, where € denotes the membership relation for sets.

  We have two kinds of formulas, the first being the set-formulas.